tkoz0/flame-fractal-renderer/README.md

 for a good idea of how to write them.
 This documentation should be expanded eventually.
 The software does not give good error messages for incorrect format.

+## building

+Simply run `make` in the directory.
+It will build the executable `bin/ffbuf`.
+This was only tested on Ubuntu 20.04 and 22.04.

 ## command line options

 The help message: